Dark Mode Light Mode

 Traffic

-Especially traffic is hectic, and many people don’t follow traffic rules.
+Especially, traffic is hectic, and many people don’t follow traffic rules.
 During the busy months, it can become crazy busy.
 You’ll encounter basically anything on the road: people walking on the highway, wild dogs, food stands, sheep and cows, you name it!
-I would advice to only go if you’re an experienced traveler and driver.
+I would advise only going if you’re an experienced traveler and driver.

 Political instabilities